Tenex-Finance/indexer/README.md

 - `config.yaml`
   - Outlines which contracts should be indexed from which blockchains into the database.
   - For each contract listed, users have to define the specific events that should be ingested by the indexer.
-  - Allows the same contract & event structure to be shared across two different chains (Optimism and Base for Velodrome V2 and Aerodrome respectively)
+  - Allows the same contract & event structure to be shared across two different chains (Optimism and Base for Tenex V2 and Aerodrome respectively)
   - Defines the entities (i.e. tables) that should be loaded for each event.
   - For specific deployments of a contract on specific chains, allows users to define the address of the contract.
   - Contracts without an `address` field in the file are dynamically registered - read [here](https://docs.envio.dev/docs/dynamic-contracts) for further information on dynamic contracts.